 DTA Policy Guidance on SSA Obligations and Bay State CAP

-- SSI recipients who receive only the state-funded SSI supplement vs. federal SSI do not qualify for Bay State CAP.
+- Special rules for treatment of SSI recipients who receive small amount of state-only SSI payments, cases no longer on Bay State CAP.
 Ops Memo 2012-23 (May 18, 2012)

 - Increase in Standard Utility Allowance (SUA) to full heating/cooling SUA for Bay State CAP cases.
 F.O.
 Memo 2010-59 (Dec.
 30, 2010)